CyberfusionIO/python3-cyberfusion-rabbitmq-consumer/README.md

 When receing a message, the consumer calls the `handle` method on `cyberfusion.RabbitMQHandlers.$exchange_name`.
 In order to avoid putting logic for **all** exchanges in this package, specific packages should add modules for each exchange using [native namespace packages](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/#native-namespace-packages).

+When writing handle methods, please keep the following in mind:

-**EVERY HANDLE METHOD MUST BE IDEMPOTENT.** Messages **WILL** be retried, and thus handled again, if the consumer dies before fully processing the message (i.e. not acknowledging it).
+* Every handle method MUST BE IDEMPOTENT.
+Messages WILL be retried, and thus handled again, if the consumer dies before fully processing the message (i.e. not acknowledging it).
+* Every exchange module must have a constant called `KEY_IDENTIFIER_EXCLUSIVE`.
+See the comment in `rabbitmq_consume.callback` for an explanation.